BJP MPs in Lok Sabha attack West Bengal govt on Birbhum violence, TMC rebuts | Law-Order

 - India

-BJP MPs from West Bengal urged the Centre on Wednesday to use constitutional provisions in the state following the deaths of at least eight people after their houses were set ablaze as they alleged in the Lok Sabha that law and order has collapsed in the state under the rule of Trinamool Congress.
+BJP MPs from West Bengal urged the Centre on Wednesday to use constitutional provisions to intervene in the state, alleging in the Lok Sabha that the deaths of eight people after their houses were set ablaze in Birbhum district show that law and order has collapsed under the rule of Trinamool Congress.

 As soon as the Zero Hour began, several Bharatiya Janata Party (BJP) MPs showed placards and raised slogans against the West Bengal government, led by Chief Minister Mamata Banerjee.